What is the Role of Small Models in the LLM Era: A Survey: Competition and Complementarity

+Low-resource languages often lack sufficient annotated data to effectively train large, powerful models.
+In such settings, smaller multilingual models, such as mBERT~\cite{devlin2019bert}, offer a more practical and promising alternative~\cite{gurgurov2025small}.
+In low-resource language translation, specialized small models are commonly used to synthesize training data by generating large-scale parallel corpora from monolingual text~\cite{sennrich2016improving}.
+This approach enables the creation of sufficient pretraining data for low-resource languages, while small encoder–decoder models can outperform general-purpose LLMs in these settings~\cite{doshi2024pretraining,wang2025multilingual}.

-We outline several task-specific scenarios where small models can deliver comparable results: \begin{itemize} \item Domain-Specific Tasks: Domains such as biomedical or legal fields often have fewer training tokens available.
-Recent studies have shown that fine-tuning small models on domain-specific datasets can outperform general LLMs on various biomedical~\cite{hernandez2023we, juan2024fine} and legal~\cite{chalkidis2023chatgpt} tasks. \item Tabular Learning: Tabular datasets are typically smaller than benchmarks in other domains, such as text or image data, and are highly structured, consisting of heterogeneous data types (e.g., numerical, categorical, ordinal).
-Due to these characteristics, small tree-based models can achieve competitive performance compared to large deep-learning models for tabular data~\cite{grinsztajn2022tree}. \item Short Text Tasks: Short text representation and reasoning do not generally require extensive background knowledge.
-As a result, small models are particularly effective for tasks such as text classification~\cite{zhang2023sentiment}, phrase representation~\cite{chen2024learning}, and entity retrieval~\cite{chen2021lightweight}. \item Other Specialized Tasks: In certain niche areas, smaller models can surpass larger ones.
-Examples include machine-generated text detection~\cite{mireshghallah2023smaller}, spreadsheet representation~\cite{joshi2024flame}, and information extraction~\cite{ma2023large}. \end{itemize}
+\paragraph{\textbf{Tabular Reasoning}} Tabular datasets are typically smaller than benchmarks in other domains, such as text or image data, and are highly structured, consisting of heterogeneous data types (e.g., numerical, categorical, ordinal).
+Due to these characteristics, small tree-based models can achieve competitive performance compared to large deep-learning models for tabular data~\cite{grinsztajn2022tree}.

-Small models have distinct advantages in specialized areas, and developing lightweight models for these domains or tasks is a promising approach.
+\paragraph{\textbf{Short Text Tasks}} Short text representation and reasoning do not generally require extensive background knowledge.
+As a result, small models are particularly effective for tasks such as text classification~\cite{zhang2023sentiment}, phrase representation~\cite{chen2024learning}, and entity retrieval~\cite{chen2021lightweight}.